hamidullaorifov/MovieSaver/README.md

 ```
 This command will build the necessary images and start the containers in detached mode.

-4. Once the containers are running, you can access the FastAPI application by opening your web browser and navigating to http://localhost:8000.
+4. Once the containers are running, you can access the application by opening your web browser and navigating to http://localhost:8000.